-Add the chopped and drained waste to the chamber marked with the plus "+" sign.
-Repeat this step every day.
+Add the chopped and drained waste to one of the chambers.
+Repeat this step daily.
 Don't let waste accumulate for several days.

 Add pellets with a ratio of one part of pellets for every 5 parts of organic waste.
 If humid materials are added, increase this ratio.
 Ensure the mix inside the tumbler looks loose instead of compacted.